Help

 Hello!

-I have been teaching at Heritage University since 2013, and my favorite part of teaching is connecting with students, helping them find their voices, and watching them succeed.
+I have been teaching at Heritage University since 2013, and my favorite aspects of teaching are connecting with students, helping them find their voices, and witnessing their success.

 I have a BA in English and a certificate in Social & Environmental Justice from Washington State University.
 I also have an MFA in Creative Writing from Pacific University.

-In my free time, I like to read, write, cook, play the piano and violin, weave, and spend time with my husband, son, two Golden retrievers, and four cats.
-I am a compulsive list-maker, an avid Star Trek fan, and social media manager for my pets.
+In my free time, I enjoy reading, writing, cooking, playing the piano and violin, weaving, and spending time with my husband, son, two Golden Retrievers, and four cats.
+I am a compulsive list-maker, an avid Star Trek fan, and a social media manager for my pets.
 The natural world fills me with wonder, acts of kindness inspire me, and I believe with all my heart that we don't find the good in the world unless we are the good in the world.

 I look forward to working with you!